Mimara Museum: Museum Today

-The Mimara Museum is one of the largest art collections in Southeastern Europe.
+The Mimara Museum is the most important museum in Zagreb and one of the largest art collections in Southeastern Europe.
 The glass collection covers the history of glassmaking from 2000 B.C. to the late 19th century and includes fine samples of the glass making tradition in Venice and Murano.
 The Oriental collection includes items made of fine china, semi-precious stones and other luxury materials.

 The first floor is dedicated to ancient civilizations and a collection of European sculpting art and crafts, including artefacts from the Mesopotamian civilization, Egypt, ancient Greece and Rome.
 The oldest piece in the collection is a bone figurine of Venus from the early Paleolithic age.
 Almost all historical styles of sculpture present in European civilization are represented in this collection, from Romanesque sacral art to 20th-century sculpture.
 Crafts are represented in collections of artefacts made of ivory, china, textiles, metal and other materials, and a furniture collection dating from the late 15th to the early 19th century that is part of the museum's permanent display.

-The rooms on the second floor are dedicated to paintings by Italian, French, Flemish, Spanish and Dutch masters, dating from the Middle Ages to the beginning of the 20th century, as well as a large collection of icons.
-Apart from works by old masters such as Paolo Veneziano, Rubens and Diego Velázquez, impressionist art from the second half of the 19th century is well represented with Auguste Renoir's Bather, Édouard Manet's still-lifes and a number of pieces by Edgar Degas and Camille Pissarro.